MarkPinsker/23-Conjecture/README.md

         WARNING: The scripts pip.exe, pip3.10.exe and pip3.exe are installed in 'C:\Users\Mark\Downloads\pypy3.10-v7.3.15-win64\pypy3.10-v7.3.15-win64\Scripts' which is not on PATH.
         Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.

-3. Edit the parameter file in notepad.
-The three rows mean:-

-   3.1.
-First square root of n to be calculated.

-   3.2.
-Last square root of n to be calculated.
-Note that this initially uses memory in proportion to twice its value.

-   3.3.
-Maximum value of z that is checked.
-Note that this uses memory in proportion to the cube of this value.
-30 is sufficient for n up to a million and 200 is sufficient for n up to 83 billion.
-300 is sufficient for up to 3,209,056,635,456.

-4. In command prompt
-   py SumOf2SquaresAnd2CubesV2.py params.txt

-There is a jit compiler called [pypy](https://www.pypy.org/download.html)  which on my machine runs 7 times faster than standard windows Python.

 ## How does it work

 The program splits into three main parts: the first two precalculate arrays which are used to optimise the third part.